Run SSH terminal

 Current Vagrant: select this option to have the commands in the SSH Terminal executed on the currently running Vagrant virtual machine.

-Deployment server: select this option to have the commands in the SSH Terminal executed on the local or remote Web server accessible through one of the server access configurations.
-From the list, choose the server access configuration that specifies the destination environment and the settings to establish connection to it.
+SSH configuration: select this option to have the commands in the SSH Terminal executed on the local or remote Web server accessible through one of the SSH configurations.

-Select server on every run: if this option is selected, you will have to choose the desired server access configuration from the popup, every time you choose from the main menu.
+Select SSH configuration on every run: if this option is selected, you will have to choose the desired configuration from the popup, every time you choose from the main menu.

 From the Default encoding list, select the desired encoding to be used in the SSH terminal.